-- A. Details Displays a graph of recent sensor data - B. History List of all past heartbeats and readings - C. Events List of all events attached to this sensor - D. Settings Configurable levels for a sensor
+- A. Details Displays a graph of recent sensor data - B. History List of all past heartbeats and readings - C. Actions List of all actions attached to the sensor - D. Settings Configurable levels for a sensor - E. Calibrate Set the sensor to read more accurately - F. Scale Change the readings scale of the sensor